hololinked-dev/docs/docs/design/serialization.md

 - without having to write serialization handlers in protocol request handler logic
 - to stick to JSON serialization by default
-- to allow non-JSON serialization when needed
+- to allow non-JSON serialization only for the specific interaction affordances that require it
 - register and use arbitrary serialization protocols

 Every serializer must define a